cupid-ide/cupid/doc/runtime.rst

 After setting these environment variables execute the NUOPC application in the way you normally do.
 The trace itself will be placed into the `traceout` directory.
-The directory will contain a "metadata" file and one file per PET that was traced.
+The directory will contain a `metadata` file and one file per PET that was traced.
 For example, if PETs 0, 144, and 168 having tracing enabled, the `traceout` directory looks like this: